September 24-27, 2025

 Registration includes lunch and coffee/snacks.

-Offered in a hybrid format (online and in person)
+Offered in a hybrid format (online, in person, with recordings)

 Call for Research Posters IIRRM Congress